cathyqqtao/CorrTest/README.md

-This program only allows binary trees.
+Currently, `rate.CorrTest` only allows binary trees.

 If you have more questions, please email cathyqqtao@gmail.com (or qiqing.tao@temple.edu).